 The Globe and Mail; November 21, 2012

 The article that relaunched my freelance career.
-After a presentation in a Masters class, our professor suggested we write an op-ed on the NHL lock-out.
+After a presentation in a Masters course at Carleton, our professor suggested we write an op-ed on the NHL lock-out.
 This was the result.

 FourFourTwo; May 30, 2014